 States have varying rules about prenuptial agreements.
-This article provides an overview of prenuptial agreements in Oregon and what makes an agreement enforceable.
-If after reading this article you have questions, please contact a local family law attorney for advice.
+This article provides an overview of prenuptial agreements in Oregon and what makes it enforceable.
+If after reading this article, you have questions, please contact a local family law attorney for advice.

-A “prenuptial agreement” or “premarital agreement” is a contract between two individuals who plan to get married.
+A "prenuptial agreement," also referred to as a "premarital agreement" or a "prenup," is a contract between two individuals who plan to get married.
 In Oregon, a premarital agreement must be in writing and signed by both future spouses.
 The agreement will only take effect if and when the couple marries.
-A prenuptial agreement can resolve how spouses will share their assets, debts and property during marriage or in the event of death or divorce.
+A prenuptial agreement can resolve how spouses will share their assets, debts, and property during the marriage or in the event of death or divorce.

 Very wealthy individuals and individuals with children from a prior relationship should consider getting a prenuptial agreement.
 Additionally, a prenuptial agreement may appeal to someone who's been through a stressful divorce or someone with significant debt from which he or she wants to protect a future spouse.

-Often, a prenuptial agreement is the last thing two people in love are thinking about.
-However, premarital contracts can protect a child’s inheritance or prevent a messy divorce down the road.
-Without a prenuptial agreement, the division of a couple’s assets is left up to the discretion of a judge and Oregon state law.
-Thus, many lawyers recommend prenuptial agreements to anyone who wants to maintain control of his or her assets and property.
+Often, a prenuptial agreement is the last thing two people in love are considering.
+However, premarital contracts can protect a child's inheritance or prevent a messy divorce down the road.
+Without a prenuptial agreement, the division of a couple's assets is left up to the discretion of a judge and Oregon state law.
+Thus, many lawyers recommend prenups to anyone who wants to maintain control of personal assets and property.

 Prenuptial agreements vary, just like the individuals who enter into them.
-But, for the most part, a premarital contract will generally resolve issues regarding property, assets, debts and inheritance.
-Specifically, an agreement can cover any or all of the following issues:
+However, for the most part, a premarital contract will generally resolve issues regarding property, assets, debts, and inheritance.
+Specifically, a prenup can cover any or all of the following issues:

-Unlike a will, a prenuptial agreement doesn’t have to be witnessed to be enforceable in Oregon.
+Unlike a will, a prenuptial agreement doesn't have to be witnessed to be enforceable in Oregon.
 Additionally, spouses can change their minds after marriage and alter or amend their agreement, as long as the changes are in writing.
-However, there are some issues that can’t be resolved by a prenuptial agreement and are instead left up to the discretion of a judge.
+However, a prenuptial agreement can't resolve all issues and are instead left up to the discretion of a judge.

-A prenuptial agreement can’t decide custody or support obligations of unborn or even living children.
-A child’s best interests must be considered in every custody case.
-A judge will look at a child’s best interests at the time of a hearing on custody, but not before.
-Therefore, parents can’t decide future custody and support issues at the time they enter into a prenuptial agreement.
+A prenuptial agreement can't decide custody or support obligations of unborn or living children.
+Parents and the judge must consider the child's best interests in every custody case.
+A judge will look at a child's best interests at the time of a hearing on custody, but not before.
+Therefore, parents can't decide future custody and support issues at the time they enter into a prenuptial agreement.